sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/mpi.markdown

 # Launch via RMPISNOW script
 srun RMPISNOW CMD BATCH example_mpi.R
 ```
-This will create 1 master and 15 slace processes accross 2 nodes.
-This is for illustrative puposes only.
-Normally it would not be necessary to split a 16 processor job accross two nodes in this way.
-In principle one can use this method to use all processors accross multiple nodes in the Sulis system for worloads that benefit from very large amounts of parallelism.
+This will create 1 master and 15 worker processes across 2 nodes.
+This is for illustrative purposes only.
+Normally it would not be necessary to split a 16 processor job across two nodes in this way.
+In principle one can use this method to use all processors across multiple nodes in the Sulis system for workloads that benefit from very large amounts of parallelism.

 ## Under-populating nodes

-Some codes can have very intensive memory requirements and require more than {{site.data.slurm.cnode_ram_per_core}} MB of ram per task.
+Some codes can have very intensive memory requirements and require more than {{site.data.slurm.cnode_ram_per_core}} MB of RAM per task.
 It may therefore be desirable to under-populate nodes with fewer tasks than the available cores.
 This can be accomplished in two ways.
 For example to launch 64 tasks per node with access to 2x{{site.data.slurm.cnode_ram_per_core}} MB per task either;

 1. change the resource request portion of the script to;
 ```bash